 Information Initiative at Duke Named to Honor Michael and Maureen Rhodes

-The Rhodes family has made significant contributions to advance the initiative, which works to increase computational research and expand student engagement in the rapidly growing field of data sciences
+Rhods family has made significant contributions to advance the initiative, which works to increase research and expand student engagement in data science

 Duke University’s landmark “big data” initiative has been named in honor of longtime supporters Michael and Maureen Rhodes.

 The Rhodes Information Initiative at Duke (iiD), founded in 2013, was officially named by the Duke University Board of Trustees in November 2018 to “express deep appreciation and gratitude to Michael George Rhodes and Maureen C. Rhodes for their generosity,” according to the board resolution.